Home Warranty Multiple Claims: Limits, Caps & What Happens When You File Often

 Annual Claim Limits: Do They Exist?

 Unlike homeowners insurance, home warranty companies generally do not set a hard limit on how many individual claims you can file per policy year.
-You could, in theory, file a claim every month.
+American Home Shield states on its 2026 plan pages that there is no limit to the number of service requests you can make, although coverage limitations and per-item caps still apply.
+First American similarly confirms it does not limit the number of claims you can file.
 The real limitations come in the form of:

-• Aggregate annual caps — The total amount the company will pay across all claims during your contract year
+• Aggregate annual caps: The total amount the company will pay across all claims during your contract year (AHS caps this at $50,000 across all three plans in 2026)

 Read the Fine Print Every Year